squeaknode/squeaknode/docs/DEVELOPMENT.md

 	$ docker-compose build
 	$ docker-compose up
 	```

+	This will start the following services in containers:
+	* bitcoin-core
+	* lnd (for the containerized squeaknode)
+	* lnd (for the host squeaknode) with ~/.lnd directory mounted.
+	* a tor socks proxy
+	* a squeaknode

+	You can go to http://localhost:12995/ to see the containerized squeaknode.

 - You may need to change the permissions of the `~/.lnd` directory after docker containers start:
 	```
 	$ sudo chmod -R 755 ~/.lnd/